Planning a party? The following ideas will help you throw it without throwing out a bunch of trash.

 A few years ago, my daughter MK and I provided homemade cookies, brownies, cold water (we made ice cubes for it days in advance) and tea for about 100 people at my friend’s piano recital.
 We wanted to banish disposables from this plastic-free event but I didn’t have 100 cups for the water or tea.
 I live in an intentional community, so we borrowed lots of mugs from our community kitchen—tablecloths too.
 I also borrowed a pile of stuff from the church affiliated with the community: a hot water dispenser, two cold water dispensers, spoons and baskets to hold food and other items.

-If you have a budget, you could rent real dishes, cutlery and glasses from a dinnerware rental service.
+If you have the budget, you could rent real dishes, cutlery and glasses from a dinnerware rental service.
 My daughter’s school did this for a high tea fundraiser one year.
 I’d wager that the “fancy” table settings increased donations and brought in the extra money necessary to cover the expense of renting table linens and place settings.

 3. Start and share a community cutlery collection